mainmatter/mainmatter.com/_posts/2020-06-02-how-to-improve-the-accessibility-of-your-app.md

 Another scenario is when creating custom checkboxes, which usually involve not showing an actual checkbox.
-This may be a more complicated case, but if your custom implementation includes a hidden checkbox, you can use that to set the focus styled.
-If not, you should really reconsider your implementation.
+This may be a more complicated case, but if your custom implementation includes a hidden checkbox, you can use that to set the focused style.
+If not, you should reconsider your implementation.

 For example, the following checkbox can be implemented with the code below, where the actual checkbox is hidden but is still used for the states.